Is gravity getting weaker at low z? Observational evidence and theoretical implications: Constraints on Evolving from low CMB spectrum and the ISW effect.

 \section{Constraints on Evolving $\Geff$ from low $l$ CMB spectrum and the ISW effect.}

 As stated in the previous sections an evolving Newton's constant $\mu(z)$ would help resolve the weak growth and the $H_0$ tensions.
 However, such an evolution would also affect \cite{Giannantonio:2009gi} other dynamical probes and in particular the low $l$ (large scale) CMB angular power spectrum through the Integrated-Sachs Wolfe (ISW) effect created as the CMB photons travel through time varying gravitational potential which would be modified by the evolving $\mu(z)$.
 Any such modification is constrained by the Planck data.
 The questions that we address in this section is the following: \begin{itemize} \item What are the constraints imposed by the Planck CMB TT power spectrum data on the parameter $g_a$ of the parametrization \eqref{PKeq:geffansatz} assuming a fixed slip parameter to its GR value $\eta=1$? \item Are these constraints consistent with the value of $g_a$ required to resolve the weak growth tension? \end{itemize} In order to address these questions we use the 2019 version \cite{Zucca:2019xhg} of MGCAMB \cite{Hojjati:2011ix,Zhao:2008bn}, which is a modified version of the CAMB code \cite{Lewis:1999bs}, that it is designed to produce the CMB spectrum in the context of modified gravity theories with a given background model $H(z)$ and a given scale dependent evolution of $\mu$ and $\eta$.
 We fix $H(z)$ to Planck15/$\Lambda$CDM, since the Planck18 likelihood chains which are implemented in COSMOMC and MGCOSMOMC are not yet publicly available, $\eta=1$ and for $\mu(z)$ we use the parametrization \eqref{PKeq:geffansatz}.
-The values of the parameters for the Planck15/$\Lambda$CDM model are shown in Table \ref{PKtab:plcdm15}
+The values of the parameters for the Planck15/$\Lambda$CDM model are shown in Table \ref{PKtab:plcdm15}.
 The predicted form of the CMB angular power spectrum for various values of $g_a$ is shown in Fig. \ref{fig:mgcamb} along with the corresponding Planck datapoints.